 They’re all genuinely fascinating and I found myself transfixed by how much Edinburgh has changed since the days when the Bank of Scotland built their headquarters in this magnificent historic building.

-Other displays feature glass cases with money-themed objects and artefacts from history that include old coins and banknotes, and there’s even a few examples of ancient forms of money our ancestors used like tea, shells and feathers.
+Other displays feature glass cases with money-themed objects and artefacts from history that include old coins and banknotes, and there are even a few examples of the ancient forms of money our ancestors used like tea, shells and feathers.

 If the kids aren’t into that they can get hands-on trying to crack open a safe instead, and there are activity books to keep them amused if the thought of walking around a museum sends them into a strop.

-Best of all though, the staff have interactive afternoon sessions with the youngsters where they get to strike their very own coins (while slipping a bit of education in there too).
-I thought that was a really nice touch and it nicely rounded off my short but very enjoyable visit.
+Best of all though, the staff have interactive afternoon sessions with the youngsters where they get to strike their very own coins (while learning about the history of money).
+I thought that was a really nice touch and it nicely rounded off my short but very enjoyable visit to The Museum on the Mound.

 For over 200 years the Bank of Scotland’s headquarters has dominated the Edinburgh Skyline and if your first view of the city is from walking out of Waverley station then the domed building is probably the first thing your gaze drifts towards.